 George "Cookie" Reed-Dellinger, Kogod/BSBA '69, Kogod/MBA '71

-Beginning with the 1976 Olympic Games in Montreal and extending through last summer in Rio, George “Cookie” Reed-Dellinger has experienced 14 Olympics (and his plans are already underway to attend the 2018 Winter Olympics in Korea).
+Beginning with the 1976 Olympic Games in Montreal and extending through last winter in Pyeongchang, South Korea, George “Cookie” Reed-Dellinger has experienced 15 Olympics.
 It is no surprise, then, that athletics also played a significant role in his American University experience.

 Reed-Dellinger began playing soccer his sophomore year.
 Although at first he “ran like a fire hydrant and kicked with my toe,” he later became captain of the soccer team, a highlight of his time at AU.
 To this day he remains firmly connected to the team through volunteer service on the AU Athletics Eagles Leadership Council, through philanthropic support—he gave a gift to name the men’s locker room—and through mentoring student-athletes in their professional careers.